getgrav/grav-learn/pages/17/06.forms/02.forms/06.how-to-ajax-submission/doc.md

 You are not required to provide `action:`, `template:`, or even `id:`.
 The plugin will just 'work' even with multiple ajax forms on a single page.
 This uses a new `form-xhr.html.twig` template that the plugin provides as well as including some vanilla JS code to make the request.

+> [!CAUTION]
-!!
-This approach submits the whole form via an XHR request and replaces the entire form HTML from the response.
+> This approach submits the whole form via an XHR request and replaces the entire form HTML from the response.
 This is intended to be a simple approach, you can still create your own more advanced solutions if required.

+> [!NOTE]
-!!!
-The Javacript code used for the XHR request is located in `form/layouts/xhr.html.twig`.
+> The Javacript code used for the XHR request is located in `form/layouts/xhr.html.twig`.
 If you require, you can copy this to your theme's `templates` folder (maintaining the path structure) and modify as needed.

 ## Manual Approach (required for Form plugin < `v7.3.0`)